Arusha people: Late 19th century

 During the 1880s a series of disasters forced the Arusha further up Mount Meru.
 Bovine pleuropneumonia and Rinderpest swept the lands, killing many of the Waarusha livestock and the famines and droughts of 1883-6, 1891-2 and 1897-1900 were especially hard on the people, thus weakening them.
 During the German occupation of Tanganyika, German colonial administrator Kurt Johannes declared war on the Arusha people (who were resistant to the foreign invasion) in 1895.
-On October 19, 1896, the Arusha retaliated at attacked Johannes and two German missionaries were killed.
+On October 19, 1896, the Arusha retaliated, attacked Johannes, and two German missionaries were killed.
 In revenge Johannes with the help of the Mangi Rindi of the Chagga kingdom (a former Arusha ally) to the east, Johannes defeated the brave Arusha warriors on October 31, 1886.
 Johannes then killed many Arusha and Wameru people, confiscated the people's weapons and cattle, burned their home and food reserves to the ground to further weaken them.

 Three years later in 1899 Kurt Johannes wanted to further humiliate and demoralize the Arusha people.
 He ordered them to build a fort for him, the fort was to be built in the heart of Waarusha territory.
 The building was completed in 1901 and marked the end of the Waarusha kingdom.
 The German fort (boma) was built where the clock tower now stands in the heart of the City of Arusha.